Countries deadlocked on plastic production and chemicals as talks on a global treaty draw to a close

-GENEVA — (AP) — Negotiations on a global treaty to end plastic pollution are drawing to a close Thursday, as nations remain deadlocked over whether to tackle the exponential growth of plastic production.
+GENEVA — (AP) — Negotiations on a global treaty to end plastic pollution will draw to a close Friday, as nations remain deadlocked over whether to tackle the exponential growth of plastic production.

+A new draft of the treaty was expected Thursday, the last scheduled day of negotiations, and a meeting for all of the delegates was scheduled.
+It was repeatedly postponed until just before midnight.
+Luis Vayas Valdivieso, the chair of the negotiating committee, called delegates to the assembly hall, but said consultations on the revised draft were still ongoing.

+He adjourned in less than a minute and quickly left the stage.
+Some in the audience gasped.
+They will reconvene Friday.

 It asks nations to make commitments to ending plastic pollution, rather than imposing global, legally-binding rules.

+French President Emmanuel Macron said the “lack of ambition” in the draft treaty was unacceptable, and that agreeing to a global treaty against plastic pollution “is our opportunity to make a difference.”

+“Every day, our health is more threatened.
+What are we waiting for to take action?” he wrote on LinkedIn.
+“I call on all states present in Geneva to adopt a text that meets the environmental and health emergency.
+For our health.
+For our environment.
+For our children.”

-A new draft is expected Thursday afternoon, and the talks — involving representatives from 184 countries and more than 600 organizations — are likely to conclude Friday.
+The talks involve representatives from 184 countries and more than 600 organizations.

-Andreas Bjelland Eriksen, Norway's minister for climate and the environment, said the current text is unacceptable and the country's representatives won't leave Geneva with “just any treaty.”
+Eriksen said Norway's representatives won't leave Geneva with “just any treaty.”
 Norway is helping to lead a coalition of countries called the High Ambition Coalition that want a comprehensive approach to ending plastic pollution, including reducing production.

 “We are going to be flexible, but at the same time ambitious in our positions, and work with every single hour that we have left to bring this to a conclusion, a positive conclusion, because the world needs a plastics treaty now.”